edibertooliveira/edibertooliveira/README.md

 ##### ABOUT ME

-In my free time I like to walk, go to the beach mainly to feel the energy of nature.
-I have a passion for series and films, I love the Star Wars franchise.
-But I spend most of my time perfecting my knowledge on my computer screen.
+<p align="left">In my free time I like to walk, go to the beach mainly to feel the energy of nature.<br/>
+I have a passion for series and films, I love the Star Wars franchises,<br/>
+Lord of the Rings and even Harry Potter ... <br/>
+But I spend most of my time perfecting my knowledge on my computer screen.</p>

 ##### Would you like to find me?